-- External beam therapy, in which a beam of radiation from a treatment machine is directed to limited parts of the body to kill the primary tumor and/or to kill microscopic tumor deposits in the areas near the tumor, such as regional lymph nodes.
-Stereotactic radiosurgery is another method of delivering very highly directed high doses of radiation to a limited area in order to treat cancer and limit the injury to surrounding tissues.
+- External beam therapy —A beam of radiation from a treatment machine is directed to limited parts of the body.
+The radiation can kill the primary tumor and/or the microscopic tumor deposits in areas near the tumor, such as regional lymph nodes.
+Stereotactic radiosurgery is a type of external beam therapy that delivers very highly directed high doses of radiation to a very limited area.
+It is often used for small brain tumors.

-- Intraoperative radiation therapy , which combines radiation and surgery.
-After the surgeon removes as much of the tumor as possible, a large dose of radiation is given directly to the tumor bed and nearby areas.
+- Intraoperative radiation therapy is delivered during surgery.
+The surgeon removes as much of the tumor as possible then a large dose of radiation is given directly to the tumor bed and nearby areas.

 Assessing Treatment Effectiveness

 A guide to cancer chemotherapy.
 American Cancer Society website.
 Available at: http://www.cancer.org/acs/groups/cid/documents/webcontent/003025-pdf.pdf.
 Accessed May 13, 2015.

 A guide to cancer surgery.
 American Cancer Society website.
 Available at: http://www.cancer.org/acs/groups/cid/documents/webcontent/003022-pdf.pdf.
 Accessed May 13, 2015.

 Chemotherapy.
 National Cancer Institute website.
 Available at: http://www.cancer.gov/cancertopics/treatment/types/chemotherapy.
 Updated April 29, 2015.
 Accessed May 13, 2015.